-One cup of sugar and a little water boiled without stirring until it will spin a thread.
+Sugar and a little water boiled without stirring until it will spin a thread.
 Take from the fire; add a large tablespoonful of shredded cocoanut and stir until creamy.
 Drop size of a penny on buttered paper.
 Slip off when cool and pack in boxes.

-CARAMELS.

-Three pounds brown sugar, one cake of chocolate, one cup of cream or milk, butter the size of an egg; flavor with vanilla.
+CARAMELS

+3 lbs. brown sugar.
+1 cake chocolate.
+Butter size of egg.
+1 teaspoonful vanilla.

 Grate the chocolate and dissolve; then add the sugar and butter and boil until they will harden in cold water.
-Put into a buttered par; work off in squares when half cold.
+Put into a buttered pan; work off in squares when half cold.

-SCOTCH TOFFEE.
+SCOTCH TOFFEE